 The origins of the word Athabold go back to the 10th century.
 While it comes from my husband's Icelandic heritage, it's meaning spoke to me as someone living far from home.

 Dan says that as a child, he learned the word meant "everyone welcome."
 It was a symbol of kinship and hospitality that his immigrant ancestor hung on a sign at his door, alerting others that they could stay there while building their own homes in this new world.

 We've since learned that the exact spelling and meaning evolved over the years.
 Aðalból first appears in the Icelandic Sagas as the name given to a property to mean "the main place" or "noble home."
-But I can only imagine that for anyone having made the long, cold voyage over the Atlantic, across Canada, then down to a small island in northern Wisconsin, this word from the old country was a "welcome" site.
+But I can only imagine that for anyone having made the long, cold voyage over the Atlantic, across Canada, then down to a small island in northern Wisconsin, this word from the old country was a "welcome" sight.